SamIron0/remeal_ui/README.md

 ## Styling

 The project uses Tailwind CSS for styling.
-Ctustom components are built using the shadcn/ui library.
+Custom components are built using the shadcn/ui library.

 ## API Integration